RBS set for return to profit, BNP Paribas to slide

 Britain’s financial regulator said in March UK banks must raise 25 billion pounds of extra capital by the end of the year to absorb any future losses on loans.
 Although the regulator has not yet given specific guidance to individual banks, analysts expect the biggest shortfall to be at RBS.

-Fellow UK lender Lloyds (LLOY.L), also the subject of a public rescue, on Tuesday reported a jump in first-quarter profit, sending shares to a near two-year high and close to the price at which the state could break even if it sold its stake.
+Fellow UK lender Lloyds, also the subject of a public rescue, on Tuesday reported a jump in first-quarter profit, sending shares to a near two-year high and close to the price at which the state could break even if it sold its stake.

 French banks are mulling staff cuts and branch closures at their retail networks as fee income dries up.